est-cho/AV-FOT/README.md

-# Field Operational Test of Self-Adaptive Systems in a Continuous Configuration Space
+# Hands-On Field Operational Test Dataset of a Multi-Controller CPS

-This is the repository for our paper (Yong-Jun Shin et al., Field Operational Test of Multi-Objective and Multi-Controller Self-Adaptive Systems in a Continuous Configuration Space: a Case Study on the Autonomous Vehicle (in review)).
+This is the repository for our paper (Yong-Jun Shin, Esther Cho, Hansu Kim, and Doo-Hwan Bae.
+"Hands-On Field Operational Test Dataset of a Multi-Controller CPS: a Modeled Case Study on Autonomous Driving" (in review)).

 ## 1. Scenario Description